 Most of our training is unclassified.
 If the training requires a Level II security clearance (or Secret), it will be indicated in the course description.

-Discover the LH’s course fee structure and payment method.
+Discover the Learning Hub’s course fee structure and payment method.

 Cost recovery authority

-The LH operates under the Treasury Board of Canada Secretariat vote netted revenue authority (VNR).
-The VNR authority directs the LH to generate revenues to fund our program.
+The Learning Hub operates under the Treasury Board of Canada Secretariat vote netted revenue authority (VNR).
+The VNR authority directs the Learning Hub to generate revenues to fund our program.
 This includes fees related to course development, course delivery, and required equipment.

 Visit our training curriculum or our course calendar to view individual course fees.
 Fees related to dedicated group training will be calculated based on our standard cost model.
 Please note that you can participate in our self-paced online courses at no charge.
 You may also retake any instructor-led training, at no charge, within five years of enrolling.